Lullabot/servo/readme.md

 Then install Drupal, selecting the "Servo" profile.
 This will give you

 * Responsive toolbar
-* Responsive admin theme (named "yoursite_shiny" - please edit this for your own site)
+* Shiny admin theme
 * CKEditor with a HTML Purifier based filter and Linkit
 * Basic "Page" content type
-*  A blank theme with automation tools already configured
+* The windup starter theme with automation tools already configured

 -